gSchool/DNA-release-3/03-Phase-B/03_developing_acquisition_strategy.md

 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-Which answer is least applicable for this scenario?
-A software development effort for a new business system category (BCAT) Enterprise system solution following the Defense Business Systems (DBS) pathway.
+Consider the scenario of a software development effort for a new business system category (BCAT) Enterprise system solution following the Defense Business Systems (DBS) pathway.
+Which of the following acquisition strategy key elements is _least_ applicable for this scenario?
 ##### !end-question

 ##### !options